Convex-Dev/design/docs/cad/003_encoding/README.md

 Where <Meta Ref> is either:
 - 0x00 (nil) if there is no metadata (considered as empty map)
-- A Ref to a non-empty map
+- A Ref to a non-empty Map containing the metadata

 The <Value Ref> can be any value.
 ```

 Logically, a `Syntax` value is a wrapped value with a metadata map.
+The metadata can be any Map of keys to values.

 ### `0x90` Signed